-The Revenue Fund is one of the funds comprising the accounting structure of the Minnesota State Colleges and Universities.
+The Revenue Fund is one of the funds comprising the accounting structure of the Minnesota State.
 The funds operate under common management control.
 Common costs are allocated to the Revenue Fund for utilities and operating expenses.
-The amounts allocated were \$5,442,148 and \$5,342,230 for the years ended June 30, 2015 and 2014, respectively.
+The amounts allocated were \$5,605,579 and \$5,442,148 for the years ended June 30, 2016 and 2015, respectively.

-Within the accounts receivable balance, \$2,062,766 and \$2,167,759 is due from other funds as of June 30, 2015 and 2014, respectively, which is cash held in a local account outside of the Revenue Fund.
+Within the accounts receivable balance, \$2,090,114 and \$2,062,766 is due from other funds as of June 30, 2016 and 2015, respectively, which is cash held in a local account outside of the Revenue Fund.

 During 2002, the Revenue Fund leased a parcel of land to the Minnesota State University Moorhead Alumni Foundation to construct a student housing apartment building.
 The duration of the lease is for 30 years.
 In consideration of the lease agreement, the Foundation is to pay total lease payments of one dollar.
-The Minnesota State Colleges and Universities Board of Trustees has guaranteed the \$3,940,000 Clay County note payable amount issued to the Foundation.
+The Minnesota State board of trustees has guaranteed the \$3,940,000 Clay County note payable amount issued to the Foundation.
 Note 6 to the financial statements provides additional information.

-In 2002, the Board of Trustees on behalf of the Revenue Fund entered into an agreement with the St. Cloud State University Foundation, Inc. to guarantee the repayment of revenue bonds in the amount of \$4,796,524 issued to construct an addition to the Atwood Memorial Center, which would be maintained and operated by the University.
+In 2002, the board of trustees, on behalf of the Revenue Fund, entered into an agreement with the St. Cloud State University Foundation, Inc. to guarantee the repayment of revenue bonds in the amount of \$4,796,524 issued to construct an addition to the Atwood Memorial Center, which would be maintained and operated by the university.
 Note 6 to the financial statements provides additional information.